← Back to Stories

 Details reported by only one source:

-- Premier Allan stated the follow-the-money powers would be ‘retrospective,’ allowing IBAC to examine recent allegations and collaborate with Victoria Police on criminal investigations.
+• Allan stated she wants the follow-the-money powers to be retrospective, allowing IBAC to examine recent allegations and work with Victoria Police to investigate criminal behaviour.

 Contradictions